DSloan10/scottish_household_survey_project/README.md

 1. The gap between White and Non-White Ethnicity widened from 8 percentage points (pp) to 13 pp (87% vs 79%, 67% vs 54%)

-2. The gap between those with and outstanding Mortgage/Domestic Loans and those in Social Renting accommodation widened from 5 pp to 9 pp (89% vs 84%, 71%vs 62%
+2. The gap between those with outstanding Mortgage/Domestic Loans and those in Social Renting accommodation widened from 5 pp to 9 pp (89% vs 84%, 71%vs 62%

 3. The gap between the 80% least deprived and the 20% most deprived widened from 4 pp to 8 pp (87% vs 83%, 68% vs 60%)